RapidEdwin08/metapixel-doomed/README.md

 -----

 A Fork of mattrixk's metapixel Theme with additional tweaks and systems.
-Changes include Chicago95 Font + Extra Systems including MSU1, Wine, and more.
+Changes include Chicago95 Font + Extra Systems including OpenBOR, MSU1, Wine, and more.
 Pixel Art for PlayStation3, 3DS, Wii U made by *[precursormar]*.
 mattrixk's metapixel theme was originally built on top of the great 'Pixel' theme by Eric Hettervik *[Rookervik]*.